How to Use This Calculator

 What is the 'halfway interest point' in a loan?

 The 'halfway interest point' refers to the time when you have paid half of the total interest due on a loan.
-For typical amortizing loans, this point occurs much later than the halfway mark of the loan term, often around two-thirds or three-quarters through the term, due to the front-loaded nature of interest payments.
+For typical amortizing loans, this point occurs much earlier than the halfway mark of the loan term, due to the front-loaded nature of interest payments.
+For a $100,000 loan at 5% over 15 years, half of the $42,342.85 total interest is paid by year 5.

 Can a higher down payment reduce total interest paid?